fact-project/fact-tools/src/site/markdown/programming_examples/maximum.md

 #Find the maximum slice

-This processor simply iterates over all slices in each pixel and stores the maximum amplitude.
+This processor simply iterates over all slices in each pixel and stores the maximum amplitude of all pixels.
 At first we need to get the actual telescope data from the input.
 The data is stored in one large 1D array of constant length.
 Once the maximum is found we put it back into the input.
 Now heres the catch.
 Since you can only store things of